com-480-data-visualization/com-480-project-TastingViz/README.md

 - Vis.js: Used for interactive graph visualizations of recipe similarities.
 - NLP.js (compromise.js): For extracting nouns from recipe titles to improve image search queries.
 - Unsplash API: Fetches images related to recipe ingredients dynamically.

+### Technical setup

+Index.html is the main HTML file of our website, while responsive-style.css and style.css are the stylesheets responsible for the website’s overall design and layout.

+Our Dataset is in the CulinaryDB file :
+01_Recipe_Details.csv
+02_Ingredients.csv
+03_Compound_Ingredients.csv
+04_Recipe-Ingredients_Aliases.csv

+For the recipe search bar and KNN graph visualizations, we used the Milestone2/js/recipes_with_ingredients.json file to load each recipe’s title, cuisine, and aliased ingredients.
+The logic for displaying matching recipes and constructing the similarity graph is implemented in main.js, where we render recipe cards and generate a Jaccard-based KNN graph based on shared ingredients.

+For the "What The World Eats" Visualization it used Index.html, the js code is in Milestone2/js/worldMap.js, it used CulinaryDB/data_world_map.csv for it's data, which is generated with the world_map_data.ipynb notebook using our dataset.

 ### Usage Instructions